Jakob589/uhf-acc-read/README.txt

 If checksum ok program prints:
 "x":"667" "y":"-117" "z":"720" "status":"up" "QoS":"best"
-where the measurements are on the interval from -1000 to +1000.
+where measurements are vector of acceleration relative to the marking on the sensor (if verical 981).
 If recieved power is low QoS obtains the "good" flag.

 if checksum is not ok, vectors obtain value of 0, and QoS flag turns to "bad"